LOUISVILLE, KENTUCKY

 The Most Common Cyber Crimes Attacking Your Business

 Why doesn’t cyber security get the respect it deserves?
-On average, 1.7 billion Americans are impacted by data breaches every year, and still, many companies have not embraced a corporate culture that includes privacy and security in their core values.
+On average, millions of Americans are impacted by data breaches every year, and still, many companies have not embraced a corporate culture that includes privacy and security in their core values.
 Cyber security surveys affirm that 92% of business desire to have a well-designed cyber security plan, but only 20% are successful in executing one.
 So how are these cyber criminals attacking your business?
 We have the answer.

 It’s no surprise that hackers want money, but the mere thrill they get from entertainment may shock you.
 Some cyber criminals attempt to attack your enterprise for the challenge, while others are after institutional secrets for industrial and geopolitical espionage.